henri-hatch/WrittenRPGGame/README.md

 # WrittenRPGGame
-# A console RPG Game written in C#
-# Written by Henri Hatch
+A console, in-text game written by Henri Hatch in C#.